-The attainment of the strong-coupling ``thermodynamic limit'' in quantum amplitude bistability is characterized by a dearth of upward jumps and increased bunching, precipitating the switching to the high-amplitude state, as the dwell times in the two metastable states become longer.
-It is also associated with localized conditional states (and their superpositions) which are rendered stable against quantum fluctuations, in contrast to the weak-coupling limit of a Kerr nonlinearity~\cite{SM, WallsKerr,KheruntsyanKerr,Bishop2010,Miranowicz2013,Mavrogordatos2016}.
-For the switching to the vacuum in the same limit, the inversion of coherent localization asymptotically approaches time reversal of the null-measurement record.
+The attainment of the strong-coupling ``thermodynamic limit'' in quantum amplitude bistability is characterized by a growing scarcity of upward jumps and increased photon bunching, precipitating the switching to the high-amplitude state; in parallel, the dwell times in the two metastable states become longer.
+It is also associated with well localized conditional states (and their superpositions) which are rendered increasingly stable against quantum fluctuations, in contrast to the weak-coupling limit of a Kerr nonlinearity~\cite{WallsKerr,KheruntsyanKerr,Bishop2010,Miranowicz2013,Mavrogordatos2016}.
+For the switching to the vacuum in the same limit, the inversion of coherent localization asymptotically approaches time reversal of the null-measurement record about the localization midpoint.